jsidrach/resume-yaml/README.md

 ![](output/example.png)
 See the [output folder](output/) for all output formats.

-Installation
+Prequisites
 ----
-In Ubuntu, just run `make install`.
-Alternatively, install any [mustache](https://mustache.github.io/) implementation and add the mustache binary to your library path.
+Install any [mustache](https://mustache.github.io/) implementation and add the mustache binary to your library path.

 Run
 ----